-I expect that my students will be involved in class.
-This includes being present, asking questions and participating in discussions.
-You should come to class prepared (this means you should bring your book, paper and pencil, a calculator, and anything else you might need).
+I expect that students will be involved in class.
+This includes being present, asking questions, and participating in discussions.
+You should come to class prepared.
+Being prepared means students should bring a computer or borrow one in class, have paper and pencil, a calculator, and anything else you might need.
+Lecture slides are posted in advance so that you can understand the topics and prepare to contribute and ask questions.

 A participation grade will be given for attendance in class.
 You must be present and participating in class to receive the credit for the day.
 If a situation arises that makes it necessary to miss a class, it is the student's responsibility to obtain notes from a peer.
+Giving notice of missed classes will result in less penalty than missing without comment.

-I expect you to be respectful of everyone in the class, in word as well as behavior.
-Along these lines, I ask that you turn off your cell phone and computers during class and put it away so as to avoid causing a distraction.
+I expect you to be respectful of everyone in the class in word as well as behavior.
+Along these lines, I ask that you turn off your cell phone during class and put it away.
 If you need to leave class for any reason, please do so quietly.